 Check out this two-day itinerary of Modena.

-The next day, we headed for the Adriatic Coast where we spent the afternoon enjoying the sun and the surf at Milano Marittima, a favourite haunt for Italy’s jet-set.
+From Ravenna, we headed for the Adriatic Coast, also known as the Riviera Romagnola, where we spent 2 nights in Rimini.
+Our first stop was Milano Marittima, a favourite haunt for Italy’s jet-set.

 Later that day, we drove down the coast to Rimini to join the fun at La Notte Rosa, the Italian Summer New Year’s Eve Party along 110km of beaches!
 Everyone wears something pink and food and cocktails are pink!
 At midnight, we were treated to a spectacular fireworks show that lit up 110km of the sky above the coast!